mrazjava/moo/moo-ui-web1/readme.md

 ## Limitations
 -----------
-Re-loading page aborts established chat session with the server without notifying the server.
-As a result, server continues to track a user that is no longer in chat (reports incorrect stats).
-This can be resolved by notifying the server properly or by having the server track users activity timeout.
+UI server side does not track users.
+It probably should, using HttpSession.
+As a result, re-loading page aborts established chat link with the server without notifying the server.
+Server continues to track an orphaned user link (reports incorrect stats).
+This can be resolved by UI server tracking user session with timeouts and informing server when UI user is no longer active.
+In addition, the moo server should probably do something similar at the connection level, so if connection had no activity in some time period, it should be ejected.
+UI client would then have to introduce some sort of a heartbeat to prevent its global connection being ejected by the server if there was no chat activity.